quananhle/Python/Software Engineering Practicing/Concepts/Binary/Binary Search/154. Find Minimum in Rotated Sorted Array II/README.md

         lo, hi = 0, n - 1

         while lo < hi:
+            # To prevent the numeric overflow issue, since the sum of two integers could exceed the limit of the integer number
             mi = lo + (hi - lo) // 2
             num = nums[mi]